mixcloud/django-experiments/README.rst

         'experiments.middleware.ExperimentsMiddleware',
     ]

-Finally, the cache for ModelDict and Waffle:
+Finally, the cache for the manager and Waffle:

 ::